Your information has been modified successfully. Do you want to save your changes?

 So how do you avoid becoming the next case of stakeholder management shipwreck?
 Nadine B. Hack, CEO of beCause Global Consulting, who served as IMD Executive in Residence in 2011, suggests a model called Highly Relational Engagement (HRE).
 Her approach has worked for the likes of Coca-Cola and Unilever.
 HRE creates meaningful engagement across the spectrum of stakeholders.

 To create Highly Relational Engagement, companies must know the capabilities, conditions and processes they need.

 Nadine B. Hack, Former IMD Executive in Residence

 “To create HRE, companies must know the capabilities, conditions and processes they need,” explains Hack in a Tomorrow’s Challenges article for IMD.
 Her approach rests on building the buy-in of key people in each stakeholder group to inspire shared goals by truly listening, building trust and determining ways to align needs.
 Obstacles and drivers need to be clearly defined.
 Obstacles need then to be dealt with honestly and directly, while drivers must be mobilized.
 These build “persuasion networks,” enabling any change management, crisis management or business development project to become permeated with stakeholder management.

-IMD Business School in Lausanne, Switzerland and in Singapore has been ranked first in open programs by the Financial Times six years in a row (2012-2017).
+IMD Business School in Lausanne, Switzerland and in Singapore has been ranked first in open programs by the Financial Times seven years in a row (2012-2018).
 IMD has been training international executives, managers and leaders for more than 70 years.

 Deliver better business results, lead teams more effectively and take on your next general management role with confidence.
 Get a business management program from IMD business school»See all the programs